 To meet customer demand, we source berries from a wide range of locations around the world.
 Some of these regions face environmental challenges, such as water stress.
 For example, the majority of our Spanish berries come from the Huelva region, which is next to the Doñana National Park.
 We are working with other European food companies and WWF as part of a Sustainable Agriculture Initiative project to ensure that berry production in the region is sustainable.
-This includes ensuring that growers have legal permits for land and water, and supporting them to reduce their water use through training and technology.
+This includes ensuring that growers have legal permits for land and water and supporting them to reduce their water use through training and technology.
 Further information on this can be found here.
 Alongside other UK retailers and importers, we also sponsor the Spanish Ethical Trade forums.
 These capacity building forums help ensure good standards in our own supply chain and to help improve industry-wide practices

 5. Chicken and eggs (using soy feed)

 Fresh chicken and eggs are important staples for many of our customers.
 The feed used to rear chickens usually includes large volumes of soy.
 South America is one of the world’s biggest producers of soy and an important sourcing region for our UK supply chain.
 It’s also home to some of the world’s most valuable forests and other ecosystems.
 As the demand for soy in animal feed increases, so does the pressure on these valuable ecosystems.
 As part of the Consumer Goods Forum (CGF), Tesco is committed to zero-net deforestation in our sourcing of soy by 2020 and we are currently implementing our UK Zero Deforestation Soy Transition Plan to achieve this.
 In 2019, 100% of our Tesco UK whole chicken products and eggs were covered by a Tesco-recognised zero-deforestation certification.
 Beyond our supply chain, we work collectively at an industry level and with other stakeholders (such as NGOs and governments), because we recognise that developing the right conditions for a sustainable soy market requires effective collaboration.
 We recently finished gathering GHG emissions data from all our key suppliers to ensure we are on track to meet our supply chain carbon reduction targets.